Numbers Up to 8 Digits

 International Number System – 10,000,000

-As per the international system, the placement of the commas can easily tell you that the number is 10 million because the comma after the sixth digit from right signifies 1 million.
+As per the International system, the placement of the commas can easily tell you that the number is 10 million because the comma after the sixth digit from the right signifies 1 million.
 In the Indian system, you will see that there is 100 on the left of the comma following the first 5 digits from the right.
-So this number is 100 lakhs.
-We have a word for 100 lakhs, and it is called a crore.
-So as per the Indian numbering system the smallest 8 digit number is a crore, which is equal to a hundred lakhs, or ten million.
+So this number is 100 lakhs or 1 crore.
+So, as per the Indian numbering system the smallest 8 digit number is a crore, which is equal to a hundred lakhs, or ten million.

 Eight digit numbers can be expressed in both the Indian systems of numbers and the International system of numbers.
-Let us take the random eight digit number 24864701.
-Let us look at the two ways we can write this number:
+Let us take a random eight-digit number 24864701.
+The Indian and the international number systems have different ways of expressing numbers in words.